datapartyjs/rfparty-monitor/README.md

 ## Usage

-rfparty-monitor is a tool for wireless situational awareness and debugging. its like a tricorder, for your wireless world.
+rfparty-monitor is a tool for wireless situational awareness and debugging.
+It's like a tricorder for your wireless world.

 ### Android
  * [Available on Google Play](https://play.google.com/store/apps/details?id=xyz.dataparty.rfparty)